David Pack: Guest appearances

 Pack guested on lead vocals on the song "Ground Zero" for Kerry Livgren's 1980 solo album, Seeds of Change.
 He then performed on Kansas' Vinyl Confessions album in 1982.
 He would later contribute guest lead vocals on the track "Shine On" off of the album It's a Jungle Out There! by Mastedon, one of two Mastedon albums written and produced by former Kansas lead singer John Elefante and his brother Dino Elefante.
-He also Appeared on Chet Atkins & Friends (1987) on Cinemax as guitarist.
+He also appeared on Chet Atkins & Friends (1987) on Cinemax as guitarist.
+Pack later sang the part of Jesus on Livgren's 2021 album The Resurrection Of Lazarus: A Cantata.